ppy/osu-wiki/wiki/osu!wiki_contribution_guide/en.md

 Reference: [GitHub Help on Deleting files][GH Help delete]

-You can directly delete the file by clicking on the trashcan/dustbin/garbagebin icon.
+You can directly delete the file by clicking on the trashcan icon.

 After clicking the icon, you will be shown the file to be deleted preview and you should scroll down to _[Commit Changes][Commit Changes]_ and fill the following fields to explain your edit(s) to other contributors.